Symmetry analysis of bond-alternating Kitaev spin chains and ladders: Introduction

 On the other hand, bond-alternation is a ubiquitous phenomenon in 1D spin systems, which can be induced by the spin-Peierls transition via the coupling with phonons.
 The bond-alternating Kitaev-Gamma chain has been studied for the spin-1/2 and spin-1 cases \cite{Luo2021,Luo2021b}, both exhibiting a rich phase diagram.
 However, the structures of the symmetry groups for bond-alternating Kitaev spin models have not been analyzed before.

-In this work, we perform a systematic study on the symmetry groups of quasi-1D generalized Kitaev spin models with bond alternations, from Kitaev-Gamma to Kitaev-Heisenberg-Gamma models, from nearest neighbor to beyond nearest neighbor interactions, and from chains to two-leg ladders.
+In this work, we perform a systematic study on the symmetry groups of generalized Kitaev spin chains and ladders with bond alternations, from Kitaev-Gamma to Kitaev-Heisenberg-Gamma models, from nearest neighbor to beyond nearest neighbor interactions, and from chains to two-leg ladders.
 We find rich nonsymmorphic symmetry group structures which involve compositions of spatial operations and global spin rotations.
 In particular, with the help of the six-sublattice rotation\cite{Yang2020}, the symmetry group $G$ of a bond-alternating Kitaev-Gamma chain is found to satisfy $G/\mathopen{<} T_{6a}\mathclose{>} \cong O_h$, where $O_h$ is the full octahedral group and $\mathopen{<} T_{6a}\mathclose{>}$ represents the group generated by translation of six lattice sites.
 We note that because of the nonsymmorphic structure, $G$ is not a semi-direct product of $O_h$ and $\mathopen{<} T_{6a}\mathclose{>}$.
 Instead, $G$ is a nontrivial group extension of $O_h$ by $\mathopen{<} T_{6a}\mathclose{>}$.

 As applications, the symmetries are used to analyze several scenarios.
-The symmetry breaking patterns of the magnetically ordered FM$_{U_6}$, $M_1$ and $M_2$, and $M_I$ phases discovered in Ref. \onlinecite{Luo2021,Luo2021b} are determined to be $O_h\rightarrow D_4$, $O_h\rightarrow D_3$, and $O_h\rightarrow D_2$, respectively, in which the center of mass spin directions in a unit cell point towards the face centers, vertices, and edge middles of a spin cube, in the corresponding six, eight, and twelve-fold degenerate ground states, where $D_n$ is the dihedral group of order $2n$.
+The symmetry breaking patterns are derived for the magnetically ordered FM$_{U_6}$, $M_1$ and $M_2$ phases discovered in Ref. \onlinecite{Luo2021}, as well as the FM$_{U_6}$, $M_O$ and $M_I$ phases discovered in Ref. \onlinecite{Luo2021b}: $O_h\rightarrow D_4$ for FM$_{U_6}$; $O_h\rightarrow D_3$ for $M_O$, $M_1$, $M_2$; and $O_h\rightarrow D_2$ for $M_I$.
+The center of mass spin directions in a unit cell for the $O_h\rightarrow D_4$, $O_h\rightarrow D_3$, and $O_h\rightarrow D_2$ symmetry breaking patterns are found to point towards the face centers, vertices, and edge middles of a spin cube, respectively, in the corresponding six, eight, and twelve-fold degenerate ground states, where $D_n$ is the dihedral group of order $2n$.
 In addition, the relations among dimerization order parameters are determined for the spontaneous dimerization, and the structure of the symmetry group is analyzed when a nonzero magnetic field is applied along the $(1,1,1)$-direction.
-Our work is useful to better understand various magnetic phases in bond-alternating quasi-1D Kitaev spin models, and may provide guidance for the symmetry classifications of mean field solutions in further investigations.
+Our work is useful to better understand various magnetic phases in bond-alternating 1D Kitaev spin models, and may provide guidance for the symmetry classifications of mean field solutions in further investigations.

 The rest of the paper is organized as follows.
 In Sec. \ref{sec:KG}, a detailed analysis is given to the symmetry aspects of the dimerized Kitaev-Gamma chain, including the model Hamiltonian, the symmetry group structure, the symmetry breaking patterns of several magnetic phases, and the effect of an external magnetic field.
 Sec. \ref{sec:KHG} is devoted to the more general Kitaev-Heisenberg-Gamma model, as well as beyond next nearest neighbor interactions.
 In Sec. \ref{sec:ladder}, the Kitaev spin ladders are analyzed.
 Finally, in Sec. \ref{sec:conclusion}, we briefly summarize the results of the paper.